froilansam/AMSOB/README.md

 ## Note:

 * This is a capstone project, a requirement for the course CAPSTONE subject in **Polytechnic University of the Philippines**.
-* *Additional Features/Functionalities are the features/functionalities that is not a must-have for the requirement matrix of the project.
+* *Additional Features/Functionalities are the features/functionalities which are not a must-have for the requirement matrix of the project.